toverainc/willow-autocorrect/README.md

 - "Turn-on" matches "turn on"
 - "Turn of" matches "turn off"

-Our Typesense schema specifically includes the default of spaces plus '.' and '-'.
+Our Typesense schema explicitly includes the default of spaces plus '.' and '-'.
 We can alter this if need be.

 Overall this functionality can be configured with the Levenshtein distance matching API param `distance`, which we support providing dynamically.
 What is Levenshtein distance?
 It's a 70 year old way to figure out how many times you need to move letters around to make two sentences match.
+If it ain't broke don't fix it!

 There are also a variety of additional knobs to tune: look around line 110 in `wac.py` if you are interested - and that's just a start!
 Typesense is really on another level.